-Stay on top of the issue and discuss it with your trusted fishmongers here at Catalina Offshore Products.
-We encourage you to seek out the most recent media coverage.
+Stay on top of the issue and discuss it with a trusted fishmonger.
+Of course, we always encourage you to seek out the most recent media coverage.

 - Fukushima tuna study finds minuscule health risks – CNN, June 3, 2013

 - FAQ’s about Seafood and the Fukushima Leaks – Woods Hole Oceanographic Institution, Aug.
 30, 2013

 - Fukushima Leak Is Not Affecting Seafood – Food Safety News, Sept.
 12, 2013

 - All the best scientifically verified information on Fukushima impacts – Deep Sea News, Jan.
 8, 2014

 - What to worry about after Fukushima nuclear disaster – Scientific American, Jan.
 9, 2014

 - U.S. Seafood Safe and Unaffected by Radiation Contamination from Japanese Nuclear Power Plant Incident; U.S. Monitoring Control Strategy Explained – NOAA